When photographers first learn about depth-of-field, they often become small-lens-opening enthusiasts.

 .75mm is a tiny lens opening.

-If the camera had smaller lens openings, such f/11 and f/16, diffraction would become evident at these smaller lens openings.
+If the camera had smaller lens openings, such as f/11 and f/16, diffraction would become evident at these smaller lens openings.